gregkhanoyan/IR23F-A2-G33/ROADMAP.md

   We also print whether or not a link is valid and can be crawled.

   # NEED TO DO:

-  ***MISC.***
-  - Verify web page word count
-  - fix subdomain typo - **fix this part of the deliverables as a whole lmao**
-  - **FIND A WAY TO CALCULATE DELIVERABLE STATISTICS INDEPENDENT OF SCRAPER.PY?**
-  - **NO DRIVER CODE**
-  - Check for HTML Response codes other than 200 (e.g. 403 Forbidden)
-  - Deal with duplicate links in 'extract_next_links(url, resp)' function
-  - **Page Similarity** (ASCII?) + **AVOID TRAPS!!!!!!!!!!!**
-  - Longest page URL being invalid - why is it considering this if it throws a 404 error?
   -  **SUBDOMAINS - NUMBER AND ORDERED ALPHABETICALLY**
-  - check for head being empty (**timed out**)
-  - **CHECK FOR INVALID PAGES -> REAL PAGE BUT ERROR STATEMENTS IN HEAD**
-  - Define what we consider pages with "high textual information content" and crawl **only** those pages - ignore low information content
-      - Detect and avoid crawling very large files, esp. if they have low information content
-      - Decide and discuss a reasonable definition for low information page + defend it in the TA talk
-  - Politeness
-  - - Detect and avoid deal URL's that return a 200 status but no data
-      - https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html could be useful here
   - Detect redirects and if the page redirects your crawler, index the redirected content
-  -  Ensure we send the server a request with ASCII URL
-      - make sure that the URL being requested is ics.uci.edu, not <a href="ics.uci.edu">
-  - tmux
+  - Run on **openlab** with **tmux**

  # Deliverables:

   - Determine how many unique pages we found (unique = URL - fragment)
-      - should be easy, since we already defragment in 'extract_next_links(url, resp)'
   - Determine the longest page in terms of the number of words (HTML markup doesn't count as words)
-      - Need to find a way to calculate word number without HTML markup code
-      - can def use some library for this (explore BeautifulSoup)
-      - Word Length count printed?
   - Determine the 50 most common words in the entire set of pages crawled under these domains.
-Submit list in order of frequency
+Submit list in order of frequency.
-      - Use Assignment 1 Code
-      - Ignore "English Stop Words: https://www.ranks.nl/stopwords"
   - Determine how many subdomains we found in the 'ics.uci.edu' domain.
 Submit list of subdomains ordered alphabetically and number of unique pages detected in each subdomain.
       - Content should be like so: {URL, number} e.g. {http://vision.ics.edu, 10}

   **Politeness**